Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Usage: MODULUS(x, y) calculates the remainder of the number x divided by y, alternative grammar to using the % symbol.
+Usage: MODULUS(x, y) calculates the remainder of the number x divided by y.

 Argument type: BYTE/SHORT/INTEGER/LONG/FLOAT/DOUBLE

 Return type: Wider type between types of x and y if m is nonzero value.
 If y equals to 0, then returns NULL.

+Synonyms: %, MOD

 Example::